lra/mackup/doc/configuration_merge_guide.md

 vim .bash_login
 ```

-When editing these configuration files on Machine A, copy and and paste the settings
+When editing these configuration files on Machine A, copy and paste the settings
 from Machine B that you want to keep.
 In essence, you are manually merging the
-configuratoin files together.
+configuration files together.
 Once you are satisfied the configuration files
-have all the settings you want and need, you are ready to push out your changes from
+have all the settings you want and need, you are ready to push out your changes
-the master machine.
+from the master machine.

 ### Method 2: Backup Push-Merge Approach